 Trust means working together!

-In German language the word for “employee” is “Mitarbeiter” which literally means “with-worker”.
+In German, the word for “employee” is “Mitarbeiter,” which literally means “with-worker”.
 I love it as it depicts how people should work in a team.
 Together and with trust.
 Doesn’t matter if you’re the boss, the manager or the line worker.

 You’re all Mitarbeiter, you’re all co-workers.

-What you do is you work together for the greater good for the team.
+You work together for the greater good of the team.

 The one thing: create a culture of trust!

 People want to work in a trusting environment.
-They want to work in a team where they are trusted to do the work they were hired to do.
+They want to work on a team where they are trusted to do the work they were hired to do.
 A place where they can experiment and sometimes fail.
 Where they can be themselves.
-Where their motivation isn’t a results of corporate tricks and techniques, but it’s intrinsic - it comes from within because of their desire to do great work.
+Where their motivation isn’t a result of corporate tricks and techniques, but is intrinsic – it comes from within because of their desire to do great work.